 Chronic alcohol exposure, and indeed even a single episode of binge drinking, can also damage the wall of the intestine.
 This will allow the bacterial toxins to leak from the intestine into the bloodstream which goes to the liver.
-This causes inflammation and increase the risk, and even severity, of diseases such as alcoholic liver disease.
+This causes inflammation and increases the risk, and even severity, of diseases such as alcoholic liver disease.
 The migration of bacteria from the gut into the bloodstream also can lead to systemic infections, sepsis, and multiple organ failure.

 Health Effects of Alcohol on the Liver

 The main function of the liver is to break down nutrients from digested food and detoxify toxic substances after they pass through the gut.
-The liver is responsible in eliminating alcohol from the body, and, as such, it is especially susceptible to damage caused by alcohol and its toxic byproducts.
-In addition, alcohol-induced liver damage can lead to activation of immune cells within the liver as part of the inflammatory response to tissue injury.
+The liver is responsible for eliminating alcohol from the body, and, as such, it is especially susceptible to damage caused by alcohol and its toxic byproducts.
+In addition, alcohol-induced liver damage can lead to the activation of immune cells within the liver as part of the inflammatory response to tissue injury.
 With chronic, excessive alcohol use, this acute inflammatory response persists to become chronic inflammation and results in further damage, impaired tissue repair, and the development of increasingly severe forms of liver disease, including hepatitis, fibrosis (i.e., scar tissue formation), and, ultimately, cirrhosis of the liver.

-Health Effects of Alcohol in the Immune System
+Health Effects Of Alcohol In The Immune System

 In addition to those described above, a variety of other illnesses have been linked to the effects of alcohol on the immune system.

 Alcohol damages numerous components of the lung’s defense system, increasing susceptibility to pneumonia, tuberculosis, and other respiratory infections.
-Heavy drinking hampers the ability of innate immune cells to identify and destroy bacteria that enter the airways and can produce lung infection.
+Heavy drinking hampers the ability of innate immune cells to identify and destroy bacteria that enter the airways and can produce lung infections.